lxw8502/july_training/assignment5/readme.md

 6. Write a MongoDB query to display the first 5 restaurant which is in the borough Bronx.
     ```db.restaurants.find({borough: 'Bronx'}).limit(5);```

-7.Write a MongoDB query to display the next 5 restaurants after skipping first 5 which are in the borough Bronx.
+7. Write a MongoDB query to display the next 5 restaurants after skipping first 5 which are in the borough Bronx.
     ```db.restaurants.find({borough: 'Bronx'}).skip(5).limit(5);```

 8. Write a MongoDB query to find the restaurants who achieved a score more than 90.